scivision/unlzw3/README.md

 ['unlzw' C function](http://mathematica.stackexchange.com/questions/60531/how-can-i-read-compressed-z-file-automatically-by-mathematica/60879#60879)
 on Stackoverflow.
 Python can be much slower than using any compiled utility for the same purpose.
-Note: there are currently no Python modules which provide this functionality (the gzip system utility does - but the gzip Python module does not).

 ## Usage